 There's also the possibility that your dishwasher will turn on during the storm, which would not bode well for your valuables.

-And in August 2006, New Orleans’ Times-Picayune carried a reader-submitted cautionary tale about storing important things in the dishwasher during flooding:
+And in August 2006, New Orleans' Times-Picayune carried a reader-submitted cautionary tale about storing important items in dishwashers during flooding:

 Regarding the tip, "Pack your photographs and important things that you can't fit into the car in Ziploc bags and put them all in the dishwasher and lock the door, because it's the only thing that's waterproof in your house": That doesn't work.

 I put dishes I wanted to save in my dishwasher.
 They did not break, but the mud and water in St. Bernard Parish managed to get inside.
 Photographs stored in a dishwasher would just be little pieces of white paper.
 Some things I put in Ziploc bags were wet and others were dry.
 If you put things in Ziploc bags, make sure there are no pinholes in the bag.

 The only way to guarantee that pictures will survive is to take them with you.
 Or scan them into a computer and send copies to several out-of-town friends before you evacuate.